wong-justin/fast-bible/README.md

 # Quick Bible

 Fast and simple scripture finder.
-Use keyboard controls to navigate the Bible.
+Use keyboard controls to navigate the Bible in a small desktop app.

 ![demo screencapture](docs/demo.gif)

 __\*__  To fully benefit from the features of the New World Translation, such as references, footnotes, and study gems, visit the source at [jw.org](https://jw.org).
 Not affiliated.

+Download the [latest release](https://github.com/wong-justin/quick-bible/releases/latest) for Windows.

 ## Controls